Hostile Takeover

 They all fall — except for one, watching from the highest platforms.

-Why did N find something familiar in the sight?
+Why did N find something familiar in that drone’s look?

 The drone’s dash took it to a ladder downward, and it slid down the length, falling fast enough to outpace another spate of bullets.
 Its yellow robes fluttered around it, and that was when N placed it — the same robes he’d seen yesterday.